 Teething toys can help relieve the symptoms of rashes.
 Plus, it’s an object designed to be taken into the mouth, so it’s better than other possible toys that could be dangerous.

-Made of plastic, silicone, fabric or vinyl, baby teethers can be found in various shapes such as animals, children’s cartoon characters, geometric figures and body parts and, besides being useful for oral health, they also work as toys and a good distraction for the baby.
+Made of plastic, silicone, fabric, or vinyl, baby teethers can be found in various shapes such as animals, children’s cartoon characters, geometric figures, and body parts, besides being useful for oral health, they also work as toys and a good distraction for the baby.

 Helps with hygiene

+There is no ideal model for a child.
+Each child will adapt better to the one they feel more affinity with.
+It depends on their personality.
+Choose a baby teether that matches the size of the child’s mouth.
+If he is bigger, they may be unpleasant.
 To avoid problems with these objects, it is important to be picky when buying one for your baby.
-The ideal is that they are made with specific materials, free of BPA (toxic substance found in plastic), hygienic, and without connected parts so that they cannot come loose in the baby’s mouth.
+The ideal is that they are made with specific materials, free of BPA (the toxic substance found in plastic), hygienic, and without connected parts so that they cannot come loose in the baby’s mouth.

 Information you can trust from A Matter Of StyleWhen it comes to content, our aim is simple: every parent should have access to information they can trust.
 All of our articles have been thoroughly researched and are based on the latest evidence from reputable and robust sources.
 Read more about our editorial review process.